suffolklibraries/lgc/content/collections/events/big-bug-day-09-04.md

   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'This is a great opportunity to meet your neighbours, enjoy some fresh air, and make a positive impact in our community. '
+        text: "This is a great opportunity to meet your neighbours, enjoy some fresh air, and make a positive impact in our community.\_There will be jobs for all abilities, kids and families welcome."
   -
     type: paragraph
     attrs:
-      textAlign: left
+      textAlign: start
     content:
       -
         type: text
-        text: 'There will be jobs for all abilities, kids and families welcome.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-    content:
-      -
-        type: text
-        text: 'Let’s grow something beautiful together!
-For more info contact Jo at ' -
-        type: text
-        marks:
-          -
-            type: link
-            attrs:
-              href: 'mailto:Lowestoft.Library@suffolklibraries.co.uk'
-              rel: null
-              target: null
-              title: null
-        text: Lowestoft.Library@suffolklibraries.co.uk
-      -
-        type: text
-        text: .
+        text: 'No need to book, just come along between 10AM and 1PM.'
 cta: |-
   This event is organised by Suffolk Libraries